 When I began my online business venture way back in 2004, "digital marketing" was nothing compared to what it has become today.

-For starters, Facebook and Gmail were just taking off.
+In fact, I doubt that the word digital marketing was even around.
+For starters, Facebook and Gmail were only just taking off.

-WordPress didn't really have a website until 2005, and there was no YouTube!
+WordPress didn't really have a website up until 2005, and there was no YouTube!
+Imagine that, not YouTube!

-Google and SEO were in the limelight for sure, but PPC was kind of just getting off the ground.
+Google and SEO were in the spotlight, for sure, but PPC was kind of just picking up traction.

 And as for social media?

-Well, we were very limited as to what we could do with it.
+Well, it was in its very primitive stage, and we were very limited as to what we could actually do with it.

-So, I can tell you that as marketers, we did things a little bit differently, mainly because the internet marketing landscape was just completely different, or should I say "young".
+I can tell you now that as marketers, we did things a little differently back then, mainly because the internet marketing landscape was just completely different, or should I say "in its infancy".

-Today, we're inundated with so many opportunities to grow our business.
+Today, we're inundated with so many ways to grow our businesses online, and offline.

-We're forever being swamped by the latest tools, apps, services, and technologies.
+We're forever being swamped by the latest and greatest tools, apps, services, and various technologies.

-We're also constantly being shown various types of tactics, methods, ideas, strategy.
+We're also constantly being bombarded by new marketing tactics, methods, ideas, strategies.

 It can be totally mind-blowing at the best of times.